-In 2020, a sponsor gave funds for Martin to attend the Gede Special Primary School where he could receive an education and be guaranteed three meals a day.
-Unfortunately, since Kenya was in the middle of the Covid-19 pandemic and schools were closed, Martin would have to wait almost half a year before he could begin his classes.
+In 2020, a Kupenda sponsor gave funds for Martin to attend the Gede Special Primary School where he could receive an education and be guaranteed three meals a day.
+Unfortunately, since Kenya was in the middle of the Covid-19 pandemic and schools were closed, Martin had to wait almost half a year before he could begin his classes.

-At almost 10 years old, Martin was finally able to start his education.
-At school, Martin learned to communicate using Kenyan Sign Language.
+Then, last year, at almost 10 years old, Martin was finally able to start his education.
+At the Kupenda-supported Gede School, Martin learned to communicate using Kenyan Sign Language.
 Martin now had a “voice.”
 At home, his mother also learned sign language so she could better understand her son’s needs.

 Today, Martin is healthy, has plenty to eat, and is in first grade at his school.
 He is meeting expectations in all subjects, can complete addition, and can read three letter words.
 He is even considered the class leader.

 Due to Kupenda’s education, medical, and advocacy programs, along with the help of a sponsor, all three children are now in school learning, making friends, and getting the attention they need.
-In addition, their community leaders and neighbors are benefitting from Kupenda’s counseling efforts that sensitize others to the value of inclusion.
+In addition, their community leaders and neighbors are benefitting from Kupenda’s counseling and training efforts that sensitize them about the rights of children with disabilities and to the value of including these children in all aspects of society.
 While two years ago all three children with disabilities were denied the opportunity to learn and were left at home, today they are unlocking their full potential for a brighter future.

 And check out our Sponsorship Frequently Asked Questions here.